 Guppies are definitely some pretty cool aquarium fish, but just like with all other fish, they require certain conditions to survive and thrive.
 One of the most important things to look out for is the water temperature.
 Let’s talk about guppies and what is the best temperature for guppies.

 So before we dive into temperature let’s take a quick look at the Guppy Fish itself and cover some basics but essential information.

 About The Guppy Fish

 The guppy is generally considered to be a warm water tropical fish as it resides in countries such as Venezuela and Trinidad.
-These guys are fairly friendly and do just fine in a community tank.
+These guys are fairly friendly and do just fine in a community tank of 5 gallons to 10 gallons (more on how many guppies you can house in tanks on this article here).
 They usually don’t get into fights.
 The guppy is a fairly small fish, usually never exceeding 2.5 inches in length.
 The male is a very colorful fish, with a deep yellow and green color scheme.
 There are also black, blue, red, and silver varieties, but those are fairly rare.